 James bridges seemingly unconnected people, communities, and industries under an inclusive and innovative umbrella.
 By weaving together these connection points, he sparks unlikely and powerful relationships and consequent exchanges of ideas.
 James serves as a member of the Advisory Council of JPMorgan Chase’s Advancing Black Pathways, a member of the Governing Committee of the CEO Action for Racial Equity, and a Board Director of Conscious Capitalism.
 He is a Strategic Advisor to start-ups focused on creating the world in which we want our children to live, and formerly served as Chair of the Innovation Committee of the National Retail Federation and board member of the American Repertory Theater.
 He is a client of both United Talent Agency and LGR Literary.

-For speaking engagements, partnership explorations, and other potential collaborations please email firstname.lastname@example.org
+To discuss investments, partnerships, speaking engagements, or other potential collaborations, please email us at firstname.lastname@example.org